ptsteadman/notebook/essays/gray-man-style.md

 in private, or only with his fellow Grey Men, always in a secluded location."

 cronyism
+political identity

+---

-I found later writing about the gray man concept on a number of different survivalist content farms.
+Later writing about the gray man concept is mostly found on a number of different survivalist content farms.
 In these later pieces, gray man is less of a lifestyle ideal than a situational strategy for use in a fantasy urban survival scenario, recycled for clickbait purposes.
 For many younger survivalists, survivalism is less of a political position and more of a hobby.
 The tension that these later adopters face is instead a tension between wanting to share their hobby and wanting to actually survive if SHTF.

-Undercover agents and military professionals also make tactical use of gray man.
+Undercover agents and military professionals also make tactical, temporary use of gray man.
 To get an idea of what professional gray man looks like, consider the man photographed in this tweet thread from Chelsea Manning:

 https://twitter.com/xychelsea/status/880963473437585408?lang=en

 Manning states that this man's heavily rubberized business casual shoes leak the fact that he's an undercover agent, prepared for violence at any moment.

+---

-When I described the gray man concepts to my friends, many of them immediately said something along the lines of "so this is normcore for preppers/racists/republicans".
+When I described the gray man concept to my friends, many of them immediately said something along the lines of "so this is normcore for preppers/racists/republicans".
 And it's true: the concept of gray man is very similar to the concept of normcore as it was originally defined by K-HOLE in 2013.[1]
-Note that this abstract concept is quite different to how normcore has been implemented in culture.
-Normcore differs from gray man in one key respect: the motivations behind each concept and practice.
+Normcore differs from gray man in one key respect: the ostensible motivations behind each concept and practice.
 K-HOLE says that normcore is "a path to a more peaceful life", through the realization that "adaptability leads to belonging and connection".
-Some stated motivations behind gray man include "keeping your preps, "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".
+Some stated motivations behind gray man include "keeping your preps", "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".

+Note that concept of normcore as defined by K-HOLE is quite different from normcore as it has been implemented in culture.
 Normcore has a become an immediately recognizable look that makes cool people look even cooler.
 I think that the same sort of process will happen with the gray man concept.
 Apparel companies will capture the power of the gray man idea and distill it into a "look".

 This might seem like a stretch, but here's some evidence.